Ty Stange/visitcopenhagenmediacenter.com

 It is a cultural history museum, and it was created as a result of a tragedy.

 Carlsberg brewer J.C.
-Jacobsen suggested now that the castle was designed for a national historical museum inspired by the Versailles in Paris and other like that.
+Jacobsen suggested now that the castle was designed for a national historical museum inspired by the Versailles in Paris and others like that.
 Jacobsen also offered to pay for the arrangement of the palace.
 The proposal was approved, and the museum was created in 1878.
 1st February 1882 the first parts of the castle were open for the audience.

 Today the Museum highlighting the history of Denmark from Christianity's introduction to today.